Skin Texture on Your Underarms Is Common, But You Can Do Something to Treat It

 Don’t worry about underarm skin texture!
 It’s common and normal, and it’s something you can easily address.

 When you look at your underarms in the mirror, you might notice some skin texture.
 Maybe they’re folds, rashes, or chicken skin.
 These are not just common, they’re also perfectly normal.
 The skin on your underarms is more prone to texture because it’s thinner and more sensitive than the skin on other parts of your body.
 The warm, moist environment also makes it a conducive breeding ground for bacteria.
-Harsh products or irritation from hair removal can also cause roughness.
+Harsh products or from hair removal can also cause roughness.

 If having textured skin makes you uncomfortable, read on to learn where it might be coming from and how to deal with it.